 When the pandemic hit, the THRIVE East of the River (THRIVE) partnership in Washington, DC, began providing direct cash payments and grocery assistance to up to 500 households in Ward 8, where most residents are Black and one-third have incomes below the federal poverty level.
 The cash transfer program appears to provide the largest short-term private emergency cash relief payment offered in the United States.

-THRIVE grew out of an existing partnership of four community-based organizations (CBOs) to address the pandemic’s disproportionate economic impact on their clients.
-The partner CBOs include Martha’s Table, Bread for the City, the Far Southeast Family Strengthening Collaborative, and the 11th Street Bridge Park (a Building Bridges Across the River project).
-The Local Initiatives Support Corporation’s DC office and the Urban Institute are supporting partners.
+THRIVE provided emergency relief to more than 500 households east of the Anacostia River in the District of Columbia between July 2020 and June 2021.
+The project grew out of a partnership of four community-based organizations and was created to address the disproportionate economic impact of the COVID-19 pandemic on the organizations’ clients.
+The collaborating organizations were Bread for the City, the Far Southeast Family Strengthening Collaborative, Martha’s Table, and the 11th Street Bridge Park (a project of the Ward 8 nonprofit Building Bridges Across the River).

 Urban’s role is to document the emergency intervention’s effectiveness and provide data and evidence to inform ongoing program design and management.
 Insights can contribute to any discussion of how cash infusion might alleviate crisis, reduce income inequality, and advance equity.
 In collaboration with the Far Southeast Family Strengthening Collaborative, Urban has also stood up a team of community researchers, who live in Ward 8, to assist with data collection and analysis on the effort.

-We will publish a summary report on THRIVE outcomes and implementation in mid-2021.
+We will publish a summary report on THRIVE outcomes and implementation in mid-2022.
 THRIVE-related blog posts are listed below.

 An Innovative Program Provides Cash Relief to DC Residents Hit Hardest by COVID-19

 Mary Bogle, August 2020